-194 The TOE shall meet the requirement "Basic internal transfer protection (FDP\ITT.1)" as specified below.
+184 The TOE shall meet the requirement "Basic internal transfer protection (FDP\ITT.1)" as specified below.

 FDP_ITT.1 Basic internal transfer protection Hierarchical to: No other components.
 FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.
 Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.

-195 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT\ITT.1)" as specified below.
+The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
 FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
 Dependencies: No dependencies.
 Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.

-This requirement is equivalent to FDP\ITT.1 above but refers to TSF data instead of user data.
-Therefore, it should be understood as to refer to the same Data Processing Policy defined under FDP\IFC.1 below.

-196 The TOE shall meet the requirement "Subset information flow control (FDP\IFC.1)" as specified below:
+This requirement is equivalent to FDP_ITT.1 above but refers to TSF data instead of User Data.
+Therefore, it should be understood as to refer to the same Data Processing Policy defined under FDP_IFC.1 below.
+The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below:

 FDP_IFC.1 Subset information flow control Hierarchical to: No other components.
 FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Security IC Embedded Software.
-Dependencies: FDP_IFF.1 Simple security attributes attributes controlled by the Security IC Embedded Software.
+Dependencies: FDP_IFF.1 Simple security attributes

-197 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":
+187 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":

-User data of the Composite TOE and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the user data of the Composite TOE via an external interface.
-The protection shall be applied to confidential data only but without the distinction of
+User Data and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the User Data via an external interface.
+The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Security IC Embedded Software.